mui/material-ui/docs/pages/blog/mui-x-v6.md

 #### New "Fields"

-This mask logic is now gone. ["Fields"](/x/react-date-pickers/fields/) implements the new rich text fields, that solves the mask input limitations.
+This mask logic is now gone. ["Fields"](/x/react-date-pickers/fields/) implement the new rich text fields that solve the mask input limitations.
 They are specialized for date and time logic and offer quick navigation and isolated interaction within each section of a date value.
 See it in action: